-(Dollars in Thousands) 2018
+(Dollars in Thousands) 2 2019 2018

-Lots/Land \$ 1,030 \$ 2,435
+Lots/Land \$ 87 \$ 1,030

-Residential 1-4 655 187
+Residential 1-4 383 655

-Commercial Building 64 450
+Commercial Building 123 64

-Other 480 869
+Other 360 480

-Total OREO \$ 2,229 \$ 3,941
+Total OREO \$ 953 \$ 2,229

 Troubled Debt Restructurings.
 TDRs are loans on which, due to the deterioration in the borrower's financial condition, the original terms have been modified and deemed a concession to the borrower.
 From time to time we will modify a loan as a workout alternative.
 Most of these instances involve an extension of the loan term, an interest rate reduction, or a principal moratorium.
-A TDR classification can be removed if the borrower's financial condition improves such that the borrower is no longer in financial difficulty, the loan has not had any forgiveness of principal or interest, and the loan is subsequently refinanced or restructured at market terms and qualifies as a new loan.
+A TDR classification can be removed if the borrower's financial condition improves such that the borrower is no longer in financial difficulty, the loan has not had any forgiveness of principal or interest, and the loan is subsequently refinanced or restructured at market terms and qualifies as a new loan in calendar years after the year in which the restructuring took place.

-Loans classified as TDRs at December 31, 2018 totaled \$24.7 million compared to \$34.5 million at December 31, 2017.
-Accruing TDRs made up approximately \$22.1 million, or 89%, of our TDR portfolio at December 31, 2018 of which \$0.5 million was over 30 days past due.
-The weighted average rate for the loans within the accruing TDR portfolio was 5.5%.
-During 2018, we modified 6 loan contracts totaling approximately \$0.7 million.
-Our TDR default rate (default balance as a percentage of average TDRs) in 2017 and 2018 was 7% and 4%, respectively.
+Loans classified as TDRs at December 31, 2019 totaled \$17.6 million compared to \$24.7 million at December 31, 2018.
+Accruing TDRs made up approximately \$16.9 million, or 95%, of our TDR portfolio at December 31, 2019 of which \$0.5 million was over 30 days past due.
+The weighted average rate for the loans within the accruing TDR portfolio was 5.4%.
+During 2019, we modified seven loan contracts totaling approximately \$0.5 million.
+Our TDR default rate (default balance as a percentage of average TDRs) in 2019 and 2018 was 3% and 4%, respectively.